huddy67/Morrill-Hudson-Portfolio/scoreboardproject.md

 ### Inclusion of important decisions you are making and why you are making them

-- Deciding whether or not to do school games or NFL games - I decided to do school games so it could be displayed at school for others to see how our teams are doing  -
+- Deciding whether or not to do school games or NFL games - I decided to do NFL games because after talking with Mr. Teets, who is involved with updating and managing the scores of the sports programs, I found out that I would not be able to achieve my goal because the scores wouldnt be able to update live
 - Choosing a wooden scoreboard for durability
-- Selecting walnut wood for its strength and appearance
+- Selecting plywood because it is the right size and was already provided
 - Using LED digit modules for clear visibility and easy score updates
 - Incorporating a Raspberry Pi to allow flexibility for future upgrades
 - Designing the scoreboard to be portable while remaining stable